Rapid Assessment of Ancient Soil Pollution

 Project: Identification and assessment of aged and ancient soil pollution

 How contamination has changed as derelict sites age over long time periods in Australia is unknown.
 Similarly, ancient land uses such as archaeological smelting and metal working activities often leave extremely old and difficult to locate contamination legacies in the environment.
-This project will utilize a combination of rapid hand held spectrometry and wet chemistry techniques to locate and assess the extent of such legacies at a range of local and potentially international sites of interest.
+This project will utilise a combination of rapid hand held spectrometry and wet chemistry techniques to locate and assess the extent of such legacies at a range of local and potentially international sites of interest.
 The applicant will determine the effects of the chemical aging phenomenon on soil contamination across long time spans.

 This Scholarship Opportunity is open to Australian and New Zealand Applicants only.
 The scholarship will provide a stipend allowance of $27,082 per annum.
 Please see the PhD Scholarship Terms and Conditions for further details.